-In many instances drug addiction treatment counselors have found that addiction is rather driven by physical or emotional pain and environmental hopelessness.
+In many instances, drug addiction treatment counselors have found that addiction is rather driven by physical or emotional pain and environmental hopelessness.

-At first the individual feels better under the influence; it’s easier to relax, it’s easier for to have fun, unwind and life is more enjoyable.
+At first, the individual feels better under the influence; it’s easier to relax, it’s easier to have fun, unwind and life is more enjoyable.
 After some time drugs take on another aspect.
-Keep in mind that no matter at what frequency the individual uses, if he needs it and can’t stop his addiction has started even though he might not experience any withdrawal symptoms.
+Keep in mind that no matter what frequency the individual uses, if he needs it and can’t stop his addiction has started even though he might not experience any withdrawal symptoms.
 Also, if he has difficulty breaking his usage pattern, there is an addiction.

 Drug addiction treatment centers abound, there are many different programs that cater to drug addiction and alcohol abuse.
 Choosing the right drug rehabilitation program is important.